fetchai/agents-aea/docs/tac-skills.md

 aea run --connections oef
 ```

+## Communication

+There are two types of interactions:
+- between the participants and the controller, the game communication
+- between the participants, the negotiation

 ### Registration communication
 This diagram shows the communication between the various entities during the registration phase.